binerogroup/documentation/openstack-api.rst

 Some of the OpenStack APIs will support multiple versions for backwards compatibility.

-Generally the recommended version is included in the URL (where applicable) below but in certain cases microversions might be required (for instance v2.1 vs v2.67 for Nova) for some functionality.
+Generally the recommended version is included in the URL (where applicable) below but in certain cases microversions might be required (for example v2.1 vs v2.67 for Nova) for some functionality.

 Keystone
 --------